amaanofc/Nada/README.md

 Use the "Get Started" configuration tool to select the correct options for your system (e.g., Stable, Windows/Linux, Pip, Python, your CUDA version).

 Copy the generated command and run it in your activated terminal.
-It will look something like this:

-# EXAMPLE ONLY!
-USE THE COMMAND FROM THE PYTORCH WEBSITE!
+The following should most probably work:

 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

 Step 4: Install All Other Dependencies